 Intro to 1031-Exchange Rules for Real Estate Transactions: Identifying Property, Required Documentation, Basis, Form 8824

-This CLE/CPE course will provide an overview of Section 1031 like-kind exchange rules and guide counsel through the complicated transactional process of real property exchanges.
-The panel will provide an overview of the components of like-kind exchanges, what property qualifies for like-kind exchanges, the exchange participants and their roles, understanding critical dates, Form 8824, and other necessary documentation.
+This course will provide an overview of Section 1031 like-kind exchange rules and guide counsel through the complicated transactional process of real property exchanges.
+The panel will provide an overview of the components of like-kind exchanges, what property qualifies for like-kind exchanges, the exchange participants and their roles, understanding critical dates, Form 8824, and best practices throughout the process.

 Outline